-Overall, many of Missouri's smaller dams are becoming a greater hazard as they continue to age and
+Overall, many of Missouri's smaller dams are becoming a greater hazard as they continue to age and http://npdp.stanford.edu/dam\incidents deteriorate.
+While hundreds of them need to be rehabilitated, lack of available funding and often questions of ownership loom as obstacles difficult to overcome .

-&lt;sup>9 http://npdp.stanford.edu/dam\incidents